ctstone/azure-search-client/README.md

 ### Basic query (callback)

-Or Responses may be retrieved using the Node callback pattern:
+Or use the Node `callback` pattern:

 ```JavaScript
 client.indexes.use('myIndex').search({